-Honda Civic Hybrid Models:
+Honda Civic Hybrid Repair and Maintenance

 The voltage converter that sends power from the integrated motor assist (IMA) system to the vehicle's electrical components may fail.
 This can cause the headlights to turn off, the vehicle to stall, or the engine not to start, which increases the risk of a crash.
 Dealers will replace the voltage converter to correct this condition.
 This recall is expected to begin by March 18, 2011.
 The Honda recall number is R69.